spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 <br>

-Here is a more detailed list of six-digit HS codes associated with AI and high-tech products:

 Here is a more detailed list of six-digit HS codes associated with AI and high-tech products in the dataset: